 The setting proves that the this handsome little theater's stage lends itself as well to a kitchen sink staging as the typically less realistic productions seen there.
 Warren's studio apartment is aptly cluttered and messy though a cutout, scrim wall that allows the audience to see Warren and Jessica walking to the front door seems to serve little purpose that couldn't have been accomplished with the sound effects of footsteps climbing the stairs.
 On the subject of sound design, while the music from Warren's record collection does come into play during the terrific dance sequence between him and Jessica, some incidental music would have added.
 Moira Shaughnessy's costumes, especially for Ms. Avery, are just fine.

-Cast: Greg Keller as Warren, James Berry as Dennis and Sarah Avery as Jessica
+Cast: Greg Keller as Warren, James Barry as Dennis and Sarah Avery as Jessica

 Set design: Paul Anthony Olive